SoftwarePotential/samples/Licensing/Desktop/Standalone/README.md

 ### What the sample is intended to demonstrate

-This sample is intended to illustrate the required components of an application which:
+This sample is intended to illustrate the required components of an application that:

 * has a Desktop UI surface illustrating
  * an Online Activation form